Antelope: Body and covering

+In the impala, hindlimbs muscles form 17.5 % of their body mass while forelimbs muscles form 11.3 %.
+Compared to the reindeer in which hind and forelimb muscles form 14.8 % and 10.9 % of their body mass, respectively.

+Furthermore, antelopes tend to have elongated limb bones for their body masses.

+A maximum running speed of 63.7 km/h for the impala and 54 km/h for the blue wildebeest has been estimated by GPS-IMU collars.
+A top speed of 65.2 km/h is obtained by calculating the distance and time it takes a Thomson's gazelle to escape from an approaching human.
+Film analysis of lion hunts gives a maximum speed of 90 km/h for the Thomson's gazelle.
+By speedometer reading when an animal runs alongside a car on a straight course, a maximum speed of up to 70 km/h has been estimated for the eland and the topi, and up to 80 km/h for the hartebeest, blue wildebeest, Grant's gazelle and Thomson's gazelle.

+Red forest duikers can jump cleanly over fences 1.6 m high, an impressive feat considering their shoulder height of 30 cm.
+Impalas can jump highs of 2.4 m (8 ft).

+Female Thomson's gazelles have been reported to be faster and more agile than males.
+This is in line with the fact that female springboks, another antilopine, have higher concentrations of type IIx fibres and probably also a higher amount of muscle glycogen than males.

+Sensory and digestive systems

-Antelope are ruminants, so have well-developed molar teeth, which grind cud (food balls stored in the stomach) into a pulp for further digestion.
+Antelope are ruminants, so they have well-developed molar teeth, which grind cud (food balls stored in the stomach) into a pulp for further digestion.
 They have no upper incisors, but rather a hard upper gum pad, against which their lower incisors bite to tear grass stems and leaves.

 Like many other herbivores, antelope rely on keen senses to avoid predators.
 Their eyes are placed on the sides of their heads, giving them a broad radius of vision with minimal binocular vision.
 Their horizontally elongated pupils also help in this respect.
 Acute senses of smell and hearing give antelope the ability to perceive danger at night out in the open (when predators are often on the prowl).
 These same senses play an important role in contact between individuals of the same species; markings on their heads, ears, legs, and rumps are used in such communication.
 Many species "flash" such markings, as well as their tails; vocal communications include loud barks, whistles, "moos", and trumpeting; many species also use scent marking to define their territories or simply to maintain contact with their relatives and neighbors.